 From August 2020, pre-kindergarten (Pre-K) will be offered as a full day programme only.
 Lakeside campus will offer a choice of Pre-K programmes: either English or Chinese-English bilingual, while the Tanjong Katong Pre-K programme will be offered in English only.

 An international curriculum

-In Kindergarten, children learn through purposeful play, and our inquiry and play-based teaching approach is grounded in research and best practice.
+As one of Singapore's leading private kindergartens, we offer an engaging inquiry, play-based teaching approach grounded in research and best practice.
 Extensive studies show hands-on exploration solidifies concepts and understanding more concretely than rote learning.

-Our Nursery programme is PYP inspired, and children learn as they engage in both teacher guided and child initiated exploratory, investigative and imaginative play.
-Our nursery curriculum focuses on developing children’s foundational social, literacy and numeracy skills, as well as their fine and gross motor skills.
+Our Nursery programme is PYP inspired, and children learn as they engage in both teacher-guided and child-initiated exploratory, investigative and imaginative play.
+Our nursery curriculum focuses on developing children’s fundamental social, literacy and numeracy skills, as well as their fine and gross motor skills.

 As children move into Pre-Kindergarten, they engage in topic-based learning commonly referred to as the Unit of Inquiry (UOI), and different subject areas are integrated as they explore a particular concept or topic.
 Students have dedicated literacy and numeracy lessons, and specialist teachers for Chinese and French.
 Physical education, art, music and drama are delivered by either a specialist or the homeroom teacher.
 Where possible, learning in these specialist areas links back to the overarching topic.
 Science and social studies are learnt exclusively in the context of the UOI.

-CIS’ STEAM programme, the first in Singapore, supports our students’ natural curiosity and creativity.
-They learn to make connections across subject areas as they invent, analyse and explore concepts in STEAM.
+Our STEAM programme supports students’ natural curiosity and creativity.
+Our kindergarten students learn how to make connections across subject areas as they invent, analyse and explore concepts in STEAM.